 Make sure not to specify the disk resource partition to partition for disk heartbeat partition, or cluster partition or data partition for mirror disk resource.
 Data on the shared disk may be corrupted.

-- 5. Similarly, add server2 to Servers that can run the Group, and click Next. - 6.
-Recovery Operation at Deactivation Failure Detection and a Recovery Operation at Activation Failure Detection are displayed.
-Click Next. - 7.
-A page for setting up a dependency is displayed.
-Click Finish without specifying anything.
-The disk resource is added to the Group Resource Definitions.
+7. Similarly, add server2 to Servers that can run the Group, and click Finish.

+The disk resource is added to the Group Resource List.

 When using a mirror disk

 Add a mirror disk as a group resource.